 It goes back to me saying how Esme was a well developed character.
 She blossoms with each chapter and shows agency in every scenario she’s put in.
-She takes charge of her own life and is independent.
+She takes charge of her own life!

 Another aspect I liked about the book was that Khai being autistic was completely different from Stella in The Kiss Quotient.
 ASD affects him in other ways and just because he is autistic doesn’t mean he’s exactly like Stella.
 He’s his own unique person.

 Lastly, damn.
 Hoang knows how to make consent look and feel sexy!
 I love what she’s doing for the romance genre.
 Her books are #OwnVoices stories and her characters always consent to those steamy scenes.